F-Stack/f-stack/dpdk/doc/guides/cryptodevs/scheduler.rst

    *Initialization mode parameter*: **packet-size-distr**

-   Packet-size based distribution mode, which works with 2 slaves, the primary slave and the secondary slave, and distributes the enqueued crypto operations to them based on their data lengths.
-A crypto operation will be distributed to the primary slave if its data length is equal to or bigger than the designated threshold, otherwise it will be handled by the secondary slave.
+   Packet-size based distribution mode, which works with 2 workers, the primary worker and the secondary worker, and distributes the enqueued crypto operations to them based on their data lengths.
+A crypto operation will be distributed to the primary worker if its data length is equal to or bigger than the designated threshold, otherwise it will be handled by the secondary worker.

-   A typical usecase in this mode is with the QAT cryptodev as the primary and a software cryptodev as the secondary slave.
+   A typical usecase in this mode is with the QAT cryptodev as the primary and a software cryptodev as the secondary worker.
 This may help applications to process additional crypto workload than what the QAT cryptodev can handle on its own, by making use of the available CPU cycles to deal with smaller crypto workloads.